cloud-native-toolkit/site-developer-guide/docs/reference/tools/tekton.md

 ### Register the App with Tekton

-With Tetkon enabled and your default `Tasks` and `Pipelines` installed into the `dev` namespace.
+With Tekton enabled and your default `Tasks` and `Pipelines` installed into the `dev` namespace.
 You can now configure your applications to be built, packaged, tested and deployed to your OpenShift or Kubernetes development cluster.

 - Connect to the pipeline.
 (See the [IGC CLI](../../reference/cli.md){: target="_blank"} for details about how the `pipeline` command works.)